kcampos/Kuali-Sakai-Functional-Test-Automation-Framework/README.md

 The APIs are written in Ruby 1.9.2 using the Watir-webdriver and Page Object gems and can themselves be installed locally as Ruby gems with the command:

-gem install sakai-cle-test-api
+`gem install sakai-cle-test-api`

 or

-gem install sakai-oae-test-api
+`gem install sakai-oae-test-api`

+Installing the gems will also install all necessary dependencies.

 ## Cucumber projects